stephenogwere/coffee-around-the-world/README.md

  * Deployment
    * The site was successfully deployed to GitHub pages.
 The steps to deploy are as follows:
     * In the GitHub repository, navigate to the settings tab.
-    * From the source section drop-down menu, select the master branch.
+    * Go to GitHub pages.
-    * Once the master branch has been selected, the page provided the link to the completed website.
+    * Once on GitHub pages, the page provided the link to the completed website.
   * The live link can be found here <https://stephenogwere.github.io/coffee-around-the-world/>
   *
  * Credits